Kentucky Workers’ Compensation Insurance

 Permanent injury

-Workers’ compensation insurance is required for all Kentucky employers with one or more employees.
-In this state, executive officers of corporations are also considered to be employees.1
+Workers’ compensation insurance is required for all Kentucky employers with one or more employees, according to the Kentucky Education and Labor Cabinet.
+In this state, executive officers of corporations are also considered to be employees.

-In KY, workers’ comp helps business owners and employees alike.
-It protects employers against some unexpected costs while also helping to cover expenses for injured workers.
+In KY, workers’ comp helps business owners and employees.
+It can protect employers against some unexpected costs and help cover expenses for injured workers.
 Some of the key benefits provided by workers’ compensation insurance include:

 • Emergency treatment